lynnfaraday/aresmush.com/tutorials/config/jobs.md

 The jobs system has two special status values:

 * `default_status` - This is the status that all brand new jobs are first assigned.
+"NEW" by default.
+* `open_status` - This is the status that jobs go to when they are opened.
+"OPEN" by default.
+* `archive_status` - This is the status that jobs go to when archived.
+"ARCHIVED" by default.
+* `active_statuses` - **This is a list**.
+Jobs with these status values show up in the 'Active' jobs filter.
-* `closed_status` - Jobs with this status are assumed to be closed and do not show up on the current jobs list.
+* `closed_statuses` - **This is a list.** Jobs with these status values are assumed to be closed and do not show up on the current jobs list.
 You need to use the jobs/all command to see them.
+Includes "DONE" and "ARCHIVED" by default.

+## archive_job_days and archive_cron

+Jobs are automatically archived a certain number of days after they're closed.
+Archived jobs are not included in the basic jobs list, but can still be searched.
+The delay between closing and archiving gives other staffers a chance to read the final job comment.

+You can configure how long to wait before closing the job, and also configure the cron job for when the job archiving happens (by default weekly).
+See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/code/cron.html) for help if you want to change this.